paij0se/cligpt/README.md

 <h1>Configuration</h1>

-- If is the first time you run the cli, You are going to see a error message, so, insert the OpenAI token in your config directory that is located in `$HOME/.config/cligpt/cligpt.yml`
+- If is the first time you run the cli, You are going to see a error message, so, insert the OpenAI token in your config directory that is located in `$HOME/.config/cligpt/cligpt.yml` And in Windows is located in `C:\Users\user\AppData\Roaming\cligpt`

 ```haskell
 auth: token